ceos-coverage/coverage-vizgen/README.md

 # COVERAGE Visualization Generation Pipeline

-The COVERAGE Visualization Generation Pipeline (coverage-vizgen) is a software package containing a comprehensive set of utility tools for generating tiled map imagery in the Meta Raster Format from NetCDF data files.
+The COVERAGE Visualization Generation Pipeline (coverage-vizgen) is a software package containing a comprehensive set of utility tools for generating tiled map imagery in the Meta Raster Format (MRF) from NetCDF data files.
 It is packaged as a Docker container that may be configured to automatically produce imagery from a forward data stream of NetCDF files.
 This software was developed for the CEOS Ocean Variables Enabling Research and Applications for GEO (COVERAGE) initiative.

 ## Tools

 The included tools are:

-* vizingest.py - Checks for new input files and kicks off vizgen when found
+* **vizingest.py** - Checks for new input files and kicks off vizgen when found
-* vizgen.py - Reads NetCDF files and generates MRF visualizations based on dataset configuration
+* **vizgen.py** - Reads NetCDF files and generates MRF visualizations based on dataset configuration
-* vizcolormapgen.py - Generates txt and xml colormaps from common Matplotlib colormaps
+* **vizcolormapgen.py** - Generates txt and xml colormaps from common Matplotlib colormaps
-* vizclean.py - Removes NetCDF files that have already been processed
+* **vizclean.py** - Removes NetCDF files that have already been processed

 The following are additional utilities:

-* color_map_gen.py - Generates txt, xml, sld, and css colormaps from an input csv containing color bins
+* **color_map_gen.py** - Generates txt, xml, sld, and css colormaps from an input csv containing color bins
 * [oe_generate_empty_tile.py](https://github.com/nasa-gibs/onearth/blob/main/src/empty_tile/README.md) - Generates an empty (nodata) tile for use by OnEarth

 ## Quick Start